Scrap Metal Licence

 Every person working on a vehicle collecting scrap metal must be licensed unless they are properly employed by a business licensed for a site or as a collector.

-You should apply for your criminal conviction disclosure now to ensure it is returned prior to October.
 A Basic Disclosure Certificate is only valid for 3 months from the date of issue, but can be used to apply to as many councils as you want within that time.

 An application for a scrap metal licence form and guidance notes is available for your information.